marcinofulus/iCSEbook1/school/source/abitur/2014/en/prisma.rst

   \overline{BF} = |\vec{B} - \vec{F}| = \sqrt{8^2+(-8)^2+(-4)^2}=12.

-We can verify the result with sage by constructing the point :math:`F` and measuring its distance to the point :math:`B`.
+We can verify the result with the help of Sage by constructing the point :math:`F` and determining its distance to the point :math:`B`.

 .. sagecellserver::